Zemsky Sobor of 1613

 The Zemsky Sobor of 1613 was a meeting of representatives of the Estates of the realm of the Tsardom of Russia, held for the election of Tsar after the expulsion of the Polish-Lithuanian Occupiers at the end of the Time of Troubles.
 It was opened on 16 January 1613 in the Assumption Cathedral of the Moscow Kremlin.
-On 3 March 1613, the Sobor elected Mikhail Romanov as Tsar, establishing the House of Romanov as the new Russian monarchs.
+On 3 March 1613, the Sobor elected Mikhail Romanov as Tsar, establishing the House of Romanov as the new ruling Russian dynasty.
 The coronation of Michael I is widely considered to be the end of the time of troubles.

 Zemsky Sobors

-Zemsky Sobors convened in Russia repeatedly over the course of a century and a half – from the middle of the 16th to the end of the 17th century (finally abolished by Peter I).
+57 Zemsky Sobors were convened in Russia repeatedly over the course of a century and a half – from 1549 when the first Sobor of conciliation was held by Ivan the Terrible to 1684 when they were abolished by Peter I).
 However, in all other cases, they played the role of an advisory body under the current monarch and, in fact, did not limit its absolute power.
 The Zemsky Sobor of 1613 was convened in a dynastic crisis.
 Its main task was to elect and legitimize the new dynasty on the Russian throne.

 Background

-The dynastic crisis in Russia erupted in 1598 after the death of Tsar Fyodor Ioannovich.
-At the time of his death, Fedor remained the only son of Tsar Ivan the Terrible.
-Two other sons were killed: the eldest, Ivan Ioannovich, died in 1581, allegedly at the hands of his father; the youngest, Dmitry Ioannovich, in 1591 in Uglich under obscure circumstances.
-Fedor did not have his own children.
-After his death, the throne passed to the king's wife, Irina, then to her brother Boris Godunov.
-After the death of Boris in 1605, they successively ruled:
+The dynastic crisis in Russia erupted in 1598 after the death of Tsar Feodor I of Russia.
+At the time of his death, Feodor remained the only son of Tsar Ivan the Terrible.
+Two other sons were killed: the eldest, Ivan Ioannovich, died in 1581, allegedly at the hands of his father; the youngest, Dmitry Ioannovich, in 1591 in Uglich under suspicious circumstances.
+Fedor died childless, and as such after his death, the throne passed to the king's wife, Irina(although this was disputed), then to her brother Boris Godunov.
+After the death of Boris in 1605, the throne passed to: